nla-group/snn/README.md

 ### Installation
 SNN has dependencies on CBLAS and LAPACK, ensure install them before formally installing SNN.
-LAPACK is [available from GitHub](https://github.com/Reference-LAPACK/lapack).
+Reference LAPACK is [available from GitHub](https://github.com/Reference-LAPACK/lapack).
 LAPACK releases are also [available on netlib](http://www.netlib.org/lapack/).

 Install SNN simply by, please modify the ``CMakeList.txt`` file according to your LAPACK location.
 ```sh